dasoldasol/dasoldasol.github.io/_posts/DynamoDB.md

   - **A) DynamoDB **
   - Amazon DynamoDB is a fast and flexible NoSQL database service.
 It supports both document and key-value store models. used for mobile, web, gaming, ad tech, IoT, and many other applications.
   - ![dynamodb](./image/dynamodb.png)

+- You are working as a Solutions Architect for a tech company where you are instructed to build a web architecture using On-Demand EC2 instances and a database in AWS.
+However, due to **budget constraints**, the company instructed you to choose a database service in which they **no longer need to worry about** database management tasks such as hardware or software provisioning, setup, configuration, **scaling** and backups.
+Which database service in AWS is best to use in this scenario?
+  - **A) DynamoDB**
+  - you simply create a database table, set your target utilization for Auto Scaling, and let the service handle the rest.
+You no longer need to worry about database management tasks such as hardware or software provisioning, setup and configuration, software patching, operating a reliable, distributed database cluster, or partitioning data over multiple instances as you scale.
+DynamoDB also lets you backup and restore all your tables for data archival, helping you meet your corporate and governmental regulatory requirements.
+  - **RDS** : In RDS, you still have to manually scale up your resources and create Read Replicas to improve scalability while in DynamoDB, this is automatically done.
+RDS is incorrect because this is just a "managed" service and not "fully managed".
+This means that you still have to handle the backups and other administrative tasks such as when the automated OS patching will take place.
+  - **Amazon ElastiCache** : is incorrect because although ElastiCache is fully managed, it is not a database service but an In-Memory Data Store.
+  - **Redshift** : is incorrect because although this is fully managed, it is not a database service but a Data Warehouse.

+- You currently have an Augment Reality (AR) mobile game which has a serverless backend.
+It is using a **DynamoDB table** which was launched using the AWS CLI to store all the user data and information gathered from the players and a **Lambda function** to pull the data from DynamoDB.
+The game is being used by millions of users each day to read and store data.
+How would you design the application to **improve its overall performanc**e and make it **more scalable** while keeping the **costs low**?
+(Choose 2)
+  - **A1) Enable DynamoDB Accelerator(DAX) and ensure that the Auto Scaling is enabled and increase the maximum provisioned read and write capacity.**
+  - **A2) Use API Gateway in conjunction with Lambda and turn on the caching on frequently accessed data and enable DynamoDB global replication**
+  - DAX does all the heavy lifting required to add in-memory acceleration to your DynamoDB tables
+  - Amazon API Gateway lets you create an API that acts as a "front door" for applications to access data, business logic, or functionality from your back-end services, such as code running on AWS Lambda.
+  - **Configure CloudFront with DynamoDB as the origin; cache frequently accessed data on client device using ElastiCache** : is incorrect because **CloudFront and DynamoDB are imcompatible**

+- Your manager has asked you to deploy a mobile application that can collect votes for a popular singing competition.
+Millions of users from around the world will submit votes using their mobile phones.
+These votes must be collected and stored in a highly scalable and highly available data store which will be queried for real-time ranking.
+Which of the following combination of services should you use to meet this requirement?
+  - **A) Amazon DynamoDB and AWS AppSync**
+  - **DynamoDB** is durable, scalable, and highly available data store which can be used for **real-time tabulation**.
+You can also use **AppSync** with DynamoDB to make it easy for you to build collaborative apps that keep **shared data updated in real time**.